 My teacher would always say that we should strive to be fully human.
 He would say don’t worry about becoming enlightened, just become fully human.

-Pure consciousness is our true nature, so in reality we do not need to strive to be spiritual.
-We already are spirit.
+Pure consciousness is our true nature, so in reality, we do not need to strive to be spiritual.
+We already are the “spirit”.
 Becoming fully human allows us to realize our true spiritual nature.
-When we over identify with the human qualities of mind, body and emotions, we forget our true nature.
+When we over-identify with the human qualities of mind, body, and emotions, we forget our true nature.
 That is the only obstacle.

 The Yogis say that a spiritual practice is only useful if it is in some way leading us to the experience of the higher self.
 That is why the practices of the Himalayan Tradition are practical and systematic.
 They progressively lead to higher experience.
 A teacher is there to help guide one towards the practical application of spiritual practice according to the individual needs of the aspirant.

 My teacher would often guide students to get married, go back to school, or simply go out into the world and get a job.
 Sometimes the best spiritual practice is fully engaging in the world, performing one’s duties, and expanding our human qualities and capacities.